 Two factors influenced the issues of Bank of Ireland in the period from 1918 through to 1921.
 First, the bank’s own process of modernising and altering its banknote issues (commencing in 1918, producing Series F), and second, shortly after Series F banknotes entered circulation, the Bank Notes (Ireland) Act 1920 removed the requirement of banks to make payment on their notes at the branch of issue, stated on the note, as well as at the head office.
 The requirement to state the branch of payment on a note had lead to all the branches being stated on every note.
 The 1920 Act lead to the removal of branch listings on the notes (producing Series G for the Bank of Ireland issues, which the bank appears to not have considered a new issue).

-A sub-group among Bank of Ireland note issues
+A collector's sub-group among Bank of Ireland note issues

 The new 1918 reduced size £1 note was the first significant change in Bank of Ireland’s note issues since ca1880.
 One Pound notes were reduced in size to approximately 60% of that of previous issues.
 Higher denomination notes remained large size.
 These reduced size £1 notes ran for two series before being replaced by a new design, Series H in 1922.
 Series F and Series G form a sub-group within the overal Bank of Ireland note issues, and are the earliest grouping of Irish banknotes which are feasible to collect in their entirety.